lowfi01/note-kotlin-app/README.md

         - Considered to be a more advanced method of in comparison to list view
         - Performance improvements
         - Horizontal view scrolling implemented by default
-        - Layoutmanagers, allow for multiple columns
+        - LayoutManager, allow for multiple columns
             - linearLayoutManager - list
             - GridLayoutManager - Multiple column list
         - Enforces ViewHolder pattern